v8/v8.dev/src/docs/contribute.md

 ### Look out for breakage or regressions

-Before submitting your code please check [the buildbot console](https://build.chromium.org/p/client.v8/console) to see that the columns are mostly green before checking in your changes — otherwise you will not know if your changes break the build or not.
-When your change is committed, watch [the buildbot console](https://build.chromium.org/p/client.v8/console) until the bots turn green after your change.
+Once you have codereview approval, you can land your patch using the commit queue.
+It runs a bunch of tests and commits your patch if all tests pass.
+Once your change is committed, it is a good idea to watch [the buildbot console](https://build.chromium.org/p/client.v8/console) until the bots turn green after your change, because the console runs a few more tests than the commit queue.